OfficeDev/microsoft-teams-sample-auth-node/README.md

 Follow the setup instructions in the [Microsoft Teams Sample (Node.JS)](https://github.com/OfficeDev/microsoft-teams-sample-complete-node), under [Steps to see the full app in Microsoft Teams](https://github.com/OfficeDev/microsoft-teams-sample-complete-node#steps-to-see-the-full-app-in-microsoft-teams), applying it to the code in this sample.
 The instructions in that project walk you through the following steps:

 1. Set up a tunneling service such as [ngrok](https://ngrok.com/).
-1. Register the bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
+1. Creating a bot registration.
 1. Configure the app so it runs as the registered bot.
 1. Create an app manifest (follow the "Manual" instructions) and sideload the app into Microsoft Teams.

+After that register the bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).

 > **IMPORTANT**: Do not use the legacy Bot Framework portal, nor App Studio, to create the bot.
 Your bot MUST be registered with Azure Bot Service to use the authentication functionality provided by Azure Bot Service.

 ## Setup